TalThrowaway591/guardz-app/README.md

 ## Dilemmas

 - should I create a React project from scratch or bootstrap?

-- create form functionality from scratch?
+- create form functionality from scratch or use a library?

 - A user should only be able to retrieve his own submitted data, how do I differenciate between users? first thought is by IP, but I can't send the IP address from the client since a malicious actor can spoof it(?)